Spatial-Language Attention Policies for Efficient Robot Learning: Related Work

 \section{Related Work}

-Attention-based policies have been widely studied in prior research and have been found to have superior data efficiency, generalization, and the ability to solve previously unsolvable problems~\cite{mo2021where2act,james2022q,zeng2021transporter,hundt2020good,shridhar2022perceiver,guhur2022instruction}.
+\textbf{Attention-Based Policies.} Attention-based policies have been widely studied in prior research and have been found to have superior data efficiency, generalization, and the ability to solve previously unsolvable problems~\cite{mo2021where2act,james2022q,zeng2021transporter,hundt2020good,shridhar2022perceiver,guhur2022instruction}.
 However, these approaches often rely on strong assumptions about the robot's workspace, such as modeling the entire workspace as a 2D image~\cite{hundt2020good,zeng2021transporter,shridhar2022cliport,huang2022visual} or a 3D voxel cube with predetermined scene bounds~\cite{shridhar2022perceiver, james2022q}.
 This restricts their applicability and may lead to issues related to camera positioning, workspace location, and discretization size.
 Additionally, these works can be seen, at least partly, as applications of object detection systems like Detic~\cite{zhou2022detecting} or 3DETR~\cite{misra2021end}, but they lack the manipulation component.

 Compared to previous works, some recent studies focus on unstructured point clouds~\cite{mo2021where2act,wu2021vat}.
 These approaches demonstrate improved data efficiency and performance compared to traditional behavior cloning.
 For instance, Where2Act~\cite{mo2021where2act} and VAT-Mart~\cite{wu2021vat} predict interaction trajectories, while UMPNet~\cite{xu2021umpnet} supports closed-loop 6DoF trajectories.
-They share a common framework where they have a generalizable methods to predict the interaction location and then predict local motion for the robot.
+They share a common framework: a generalizable method to predict the interaction location and then predict local motion for the robot.

-\textbf{Training quickly with attention-based policies.} CLIPort~\cite{shridhar2022cliport} and its 3D extension PerAct~\cite{shridhar2022perceiver} are attention-based policies that predict attention similar to Transporter Nets~\cite{zeng2021transporter}.
-While fitting our definition of attention-based policies, they have limitations as they confine their workspace and treat action prediction as a classification problem in a discrete space.
-Earlier works, such as SPOT~\cite{hundt2020good}, have demonstrated the usefulness of 2D attention-based policies for fast RL training, including sim-to-real transfer.
-However, they also have workspace limitations.
-Nevertheless, Zeng et al.~\cite{zeng2021transporter} have shown that these policies are valuable for certain real-world tabletop tasks like kitting.
+\textbf{Training Quickly with Attention-Based Policies.} CLIPort~\cite{shridhar2022cliport} and PerAct~\cite{shridhar2022perceiver} are attention-based policies similar to Transporter Nets~\cite{zeng2021transporter}.
+While fitting our definition of attention-based policies, they confine their workspace, use a rigid grid-like structure and treat action prediction as a discrete classification.
+While still a limited workspace, SPOT~\cite{hundt2020good}, demonstrated the usefulness of 2D attention-based policies for fast RL training, including sim-to-real transfer, and Zeng et al.~\cite{zeng2021transporter} have shown these policies are valuable for certain real-world tabletop tasks like kitting.